Metformin Hydrochloride (met-FOR-min hye-droe-KLOR-ide)

 Call your doctor right away if you notice any of these side effects:

-- Chest discomfort, or unusually slow, fast, or uneven heartbeat.
+- Chest discomfort, or slow or uneven heartbeat.

-- Dry mouth, increased thirst, confusion, or decrease in how much you urinate.
+- Dry mouth, increased thirst, or decrease in how much you urinate.

 - Extreme weakness, tiredness, or confusion.